 I could NOT SEE a CAROLINA GRAY JORDAN BRANCH established in the FTDNA database.
 So I sought out a descendant.
 I try to be very specific about whom I ask.
 In this case, I asked a man whose family tracks from GRAY SR to GRAY JR to CORNELIUS HAYWOOD to… He agreed to help me and submitted a kit!
 At this time we have three CAROLINA kits for GRAY SR established in the FTDNA.com database.
 When the Carolina kit populated it showed that GRAY’s BRANCH was 4 markers from our MATTHEW’s BRANCH.
 Still the same family – KIN!
 HURRAY- somewhere we will have the same shared ancestor.
 But at 4 markers different, we have work to do to find that common ancestor!
 The Carolina kit also clarified the claims of the Alabama kits and I could properly analyze my results!
 It was sort of like a puzzle with missing pieces.

 The Alabama fellas were NOT GRAY of Edgecombe’s branch afterall.
 It took several more months of work to discover these two fellas had simply accidentally used research notes when they keyed in their earliest ancestor!
 I hope my project will help them solve the mystery of which Carolina branch they do connect!

-The reality is each of us are Carolina Jordans and each of us belong to the same FAMILY TREE, JG3, but if it had not been for the kindness and cooperation of CORNELIUS HAYWOOD JORDAN’s line this researcher would never have been able to connect to a true cousin via the JORDAN SURNAME PROJECT.
+The reality when the DNA tests establishing both Matthew and Gray completed we learned we are both early CAROLINA JORDANS and we belong to the same clan of JORDANS, the JG 3 Tree.
+If it had not been for the kindness and cooperation of CORNELIUS HAYWOOD JORDAN’s line this researcher would never have been able to connect to a true cousin via the JORDANSurname Project.